Mike Carey (politician)

 Michael Todd Whitaker Carey (born March 13, 1971) is an American politician and former coal lobbyist serving as the U.S. representative for Ohio's 15th congressional district.
 A member of the Republican Party, Carey was first elected in a 2021 special election.

 Early life and education

 Carey was raised in Sabina, Ohio.
 After attending East Clinton High School, he earned an Associate of Arts degree in economics from the Marion Military Institute and a Bachelor of Arts in history from Ohio State University.

 Career

 Carey served in the Army National Guard from 1989 to 1999.
 As a college student, he worked as an aide to State Senator Merle G. Kearns.
-He has since worked as vice president of government affairs for American Consolidated Natural Resources, a coal company.
-He is also chairman of the board of the Ohio Coal Association.
+Carey, prior to his election, worked as vice president of government affairs for American Consolidated Natural Resources, a coal company.
+He was also chairman of the board of the Ohio Coal Association, prior to stepping down following his congressional run.
 During the 2004 and 2008 presidential elections, Carey developed negative campaign ads against Democratic nominees John Kerry and Barack Obama.

+As a result of his past career in the coal industry, Carey considers himself a "an advocate for coal miners and American energy independence" and prioritizes development of energy policy in the House of Representatives.